 This model of toilet is extremely popular throughout Europe and Australia and is slowly gaining popularity in America.
 The composting toilet actually uses little to no water when disposing of waste.

-Every Time You Shower
+Every Time Your Shower

-Shower heads are a close second to toilets when comparing water consumption in the home.
-At least 20 percent of the average household's water is dedicated to showering.
+Showerheads are a close second to toilets when comparing water consumption in the home.
+At least 20 percent of the average household’s water is dedicated to showering.

-Making the change to low-flow shower heads can reduce your water consumption in this area by as much as 70 percent.
+Making the change to low-flow showerheads can reduce your water consumption in this area by as much as 70 percent.
 Most people assume that these models will result in weak streams of water that fail to remove soap from the hair and body.

 On the contrary, today’s technology allows water to be conserved while still enjoying a strong stream of water in the shower.

-The average shower head that is not built to reduce water usage consumes an average 2.5 gallons of water per minute.
+The average shower head that is not built to reduce water usage consumes an average of 2.5 gallons of water per minute.
 When you reduce these numbers, the savings become evident right away.